 Scope note: This property associates an instance of F2 Expression with an instance of F1 Work.

 This property expresses the association that exists between an expression and the work that this expression conveys.
 Our factual knowledge of how a given work is historically realised into expressions is often limited.
-Therefore this property makes it possible to express the association between instances of F2 Expression and the work it conveys without identifying the particular instances of Expression that were the source.
+Therefore, this property makes it possible to express the association between instances of F2 Expression and the work it conveys without identifying the particular instances of Expression that were the source.

 Examples: Dante’s work entitled ‘Inferno’ (F1) R3 is realised in the Italian text of Dante’s ‘Inferno’ as found in the authoritative critical edition La Commedia secondo l’antica vulgata a cura di Giorgio Petrocchi, Milano: Mondadori, 1966-67 (= Le Opere di Dante Alighieri, Edizione Nazionale a cura della Società Dantesca Italiana, VII, 1-4)